hashiiiii/RectPop/README.md

 **Documentation ( [English](README.md), [日本語](README_JA.md) )**

-RectPop provides features for developing floating UIs, such as popovers, tooltips, and context menus, easily and efficiently.
+RectPop provides features for developing floating UIs, such as popovers, tooltips, and context menus, **easily and efficiently**.

 By lowering the barriers to unifying floating UIs, RectPop helps prevent the redundant implementation of similarly styled prefabs across different parts of your project.